Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 4 The File System.markdown

 02. How does the device file help in accessing the device?

-    A device file helps in accessing a device by making itself available for reading and writing via system calls.
+    A device file helps in accessing a device by making itself available for reading and writing via system calls and by setting appropriate file attributes.

 03. Which of these commands will work?
 Explain with reasons: (i) **mkdir a/b/c** (ii) **mkdir a a/b** (iii) **rmdir a/b/c** (iv) **rmdir a a/b** (v) **mkdir /bin/foo**